rcsb/mmtf/spec.md

 The `sequence` string contains the full construct, not just the resolved residues.
 Its characters are referenced by the entries of the [sequenceIndexList](#sequenceindexlist) field.
 Further, characters follow the IUPAC single letter code for [protein](https://dx.doi.org/10.1111/j.1432-1033.1984.tb07877.x) or [DNA/RNA](https://dx.doi.org/10.1093/nar/13.9.3021) residues, otherwise the character 'X'.

-*Description*: List of unique molecular entities within the structure.
+*Description*: Array of unique molecular entities within the structure.
 Each entry in `chainIndexList` represents an instance of that entity in the structure.

 *Vocabulary*: Known values for the entity field `type` from the [mmCIF dictionary](http://mmcif.wwpdb.org/dictionaries/mmcif_pdbx.dic/Items/_entity.type.html) are `macrolide`, `non-polymer`, `polymer`, `water`.